rimutaka/posts/Covidpocalipse/covidpocalipse.md

 # How to switch to working remotely: COVID-19 edition
-#### A practical guide for corporate managers facing risk of business disruption due to staff absence from the office
+#### A practical guide for corporate managers facing the risk of business disruption due to staff absences

 ![COVID-19 spread](who-covid-spread.png)

-I wish this was my sales chart.
-No, it is growth of confirmed COVID-19 cases worldwide [according to World Health Organisation](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/).
+I wish this was my sales chart, but it's not.
+It is the increase of confirmed COVID-19 cases worldwide [according to World Health Organisation](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/).

-WHO recommends protecting yourself by washing your hands and ... [staying home](https://www.who.int/docs/default-source/coronaviruse/getting-workplace-ready-for-covid-19.pdf).
+The WHO recommends protecting yourself by washing your hands and ... [staying home](https://www.who.int/docs/default-source/coronaviruse/getting-workplace-ready-for-covid-19.pdf).

 ![WHO recommendation](who-telecommute-recommendation.png)

 ## Can your organisation function if your workers have to stay home?

 *Remote work is not just about being able to video conference.
-There are many other aspects for the workers, managers and the organisation culture as a whole.*
+There are many other aspects for workers, managers and the company culture.*

 We all work from home once in a while.
 Usually it's for a day or two.
 It's an exception.
-The managers cut us some slack and we make up for it when we are back in the office.
+Managers cut us some slack and we make up for it when we are back in the office.
 Working from home on a long term basis is a different story.
 Having multiple team members working from home is a completely different game.

 This guide is split into several practical sections.
-It doesn't offer all the right answers, but at least it asks you some important questions how to make remote work a success:
+It doesn't offer all the right answers, but at least it provides you some guidance on how to make remote work a success.
+We will look at:

-* For the home worker
+* The home office set up
-* For the manager
+* Management of remote workers
 * New processes
 * Technology
 * Examples from other companies